Contact infoLabour and Income, Social statistics.

 There is uncertainty attached to the information on self-employed persons.
 This is due to the circumstance that the hourly information for the self-employed is imputed.
 The information is considered to be correct at a general level in relation to the variables on which the information is imputed upon, but the information – especially at detailed level – must be interpreted with caution.

 The information on paid hours of work is obtained from the statistics on employees in employment, where paid hours of work are, in some cases, imputed and consequently the information is uncertain.
-There has been a fall in the share of imputed paid hours of work for employees in 2008, where the share made up just over 14 pct., to nearly 4 pct. in 2013.

 Employers are legally obliged to report information on the workplace at which the individual job is performed.
 However, there are a number of employees, especially within the public sector whose reports are insufficient in this respect.
 By means of, e.g. Statistics Denmark´s central business register, the data reported for these workplaces are subjected to editing, and the job is attached to a workplace, which is Statistics Denmark´s statistical unit for job attachment.